kliam11/kliam11/README.md

 I'm Liam and I am a sophomore Computer Science student at Carleton University in Ottawa, Ontario.
 I enjoy hiking, baking treats for my dogs, and am a huge hsitory buff.

-I ahve long been interested in the space and defense industry, and some of my projects will have relevance to that.
+I have long been interested in the space and defense industry, and some of my projects will have relevance to that.
 However, I am open to all opportunities to learn.

 I am most proficient in Python (matpltolib, pandas, numpy), Java and C, but I still have much to learn!